madeso/homepage/content/blog/adventures-in-chatting-with-an-ai.md

 +++
 date = "2022-12-03T18:16:08+01:00"
-title = "Adventures in Chatting With an AI"
+title = "Adventures in chatting with an AI"

 +++